The Engineering Approach to Dating

 As humans are social creatures, you should surround yourself with the type of people you want to become.
 If needed, seek a therapist, take public speaking lessons, put yourself into certain situations more often (exposure therapy), or adjust your surroundings (e.g. changing your social circle or moving to a different location).

-For example, I, as an introvert, pushed myself to go out and party, join clubs, volunteer, took counselling, and took public speaking training (Toastmasters) to work on my social skills and overcome my social awkwardness.
+For example, I, as an introvert, pushed myself to go out and party, joined clubs, volunteered, took counselling, and took public speaking training (Toastmasters) to work on my social skills and overcome my social awkwardness.
 I also befriended more extroverted people so I could learn their behaviours and social skills.

 If you have a mental health condition or disorder, or an insecure attachment style, please get it treated by a professional.
 Most people don’t want to deal with your emotional baggage or be with a mentally unstable person.